 11. Click the up arrow icon for a unit to collapse it.

-12. Once collapsed, you can view the total count of lessons and assessment present inside an unit along with the total count of discussion posts added in the unit.
+12. Once collapsed, you can view the total count of lessons and assessment present inside an unit along with the total count of discussion posts added in the unit, if any.
 In case the unit planner has more than one unit, then you can also hold the handle at the left of the required unit to reorder them on the unit planner's Materials page.

 You can copy the shareable URL for each unit within the unit planner by expanding the unit and copying the URL from the address bar.
 Take note that only one unit can be opened/expanded at a time to copy the link and share it with other members of the unit planner.